DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ## root

 The root is effectively the "parent" of the current resolved field.
 For instance, when we resolve a user's manager, root refers to the already resolved user.
-This makes it easy to use resolved fields (i.e. a user's id) to make a second request to get additional resovled data.
+This makes it easy to use resolved fields (i.e. a user's id) to make a second request to get additional resolved data.

 ## args